RuneDocs/docs/content/queue/queue.md

         * Barrows crypt crumble
     * Active
         * Spells (confuse, bind, etc..)
-        * Prayers (drain, boost etc..)
+        * Prayers (leech, boost etc..)
         * Poison
 * Granite maul special; click the spec bar twice, switch to a different weapon, hit, switch back to granite maul and it would auto spec
-* Karambwan - doesn't clear queue, separate from regular food
+* Karambwan/pizzas/pies/chocolate bomb/tangled toad legs - doesn't clear queue, separate from regular food
 * Potions and food are separate actions but on the same priority
 * Equipping and 1-tick changing
 * D-Spear (suspends hits)
 * Level teleport interface stall - configure exp drops

+first two foods are cooked at 3 ticks ea, ones after that cook at 4 ticks most hits are determined upon added to damage queue combat delay is that of the last weapon attacked with